theborakompanioni/azure-docs.de-de/articles/security/azure-security-getting-started.md

 <properties
-   pageTitle="Erste Schritte mit Microsoft Azure-Sicherheit | Microsoft Azure" description="Dieser Artikel bietet einen Überblick über die Sicherheitsfunktionen von Microsoft Azure sowie allgemeine Informationen für Organisationen, die ihre Ressourcen zu einem Cloudanbieter migrieren." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Getting started with Microsoft Azure security | Microsoft Azure" description="This article provides an overview of Microsoft Azure Security capabilities and general considerations for organizations that are migrating their assets to a cloud provider." services="security" documentationCenter="na" authors="YuriDio"